“I want a divorce but my wife doesn’t!”

 3. Help your wife understand that settlements reached using mediation are more fair and equitable to both of you.

-There’s no way your wife could want to let a divorce lawyer or unsympathetic family law judge make life-changing decisions about her children and financial future.
+There’s no way your wife could want to let a divorce lawyer or unsympathetic family law judge in court make life-changing decisions about her children and financial future.

-Especially since outcomes are always uncertain in a litigated divorce.
+Especially since outcomes by court order are always uncertain in a litigated divorce case.

 On the other hand, mediation enables both of you to control the terms of your divorce settlement - out of court.